 Mizrahi Heritage Month FAQ

 Mizrahim (plural in Hebrew for Mizrahi) are descendants of Jews who had been living in the MENA region continuously for thousands of years.
 Mizrahim trace their lineage to countries including Algeria, Egypt, Iraq, Iran, Lebanon, Libya, Morocco, Syria, Tunisia, and Yemen.
 Today, there are thriving Mizrahi communities throughout Israel, the US, and beyond.
 Outside of Israel, Morocco has the largest remaining Jewish community in the MENA, with over 3,000 Jewish residents (prior to 1948, there were over 200,000).

-I don’t identify as Mizrahi, can I still host or join a Mizrahi Remembrance Month Dinner?
+I don’t identify as Mizrahi, can I still host or join a Mizrahi Heritage Month Dinner?

-Can I host more than once this Mizrahi Remembrance Month?
+Can I host more than once this Mizrahi Heritage Month?